Improving Embedded Knowledge Graph Multi-hop Question Answering by introducing Relational Chain Reasoning: Our Proposed Model

 where the $Re(\cdot)$ means taking the real part of a complex value , the $\bar{v}_{t}$ denotes the conjugate of ${v}_{t}$, the $\bar{\ell^{\prime}}, \bar{t^{\prime}}$ is the random replaced wrong relation and wrong tail entity of the $\ell^{\prime}, t^{\prime}$, and the $\mathcal{A}$ means the set including all real-world knowledge triples.

 Optimization Eq.\ref{equ_complex} aims to minimize the values for all false triples less than 0, Eq.\ref{filtering_equ2} and maximizes the values for all true triples greater than 0, Eq.\ref{filtering_equ1}.
 It can be easily carried out by stochastic gradient descent (SGD) or Adam optimizer at each training iteration.
-Lastly, the original structure and relation information in the KG are preserved in these learned vectors, which helps complete the downstream procedures efficiently.
+Lastly, the original structure and relation information in the KG are preserved in these learned vectors, which helps efficient completion of the downstream procedures.